Introduction

 Custom Directory

-You can change the path to the directory containing the files with the locales-dir field in the configuration, for example
+You can change the path to the directory containing the files with the locales_path method on the config builder, for example:

 ./path